Straying livestock on roads

 What can you do?

-Stay alert and watch out for animals when driving, especially when they are most active during dusk and dawn.
+Stay alert and watch out for animals when driving, especially dusk till dawn, when the risk of hitting livestock is the highest.

 • Drive during daylight hours where possible